Angel-Source-Labs/laravel-expressions/Readme.md

 `ExpressionWithBindings($value, array $bindings)`

-You create an expression with bindings by creating a new instance of ExpressionWithBindings.
+Create an expression with bindings by creating a new instance of [AngelSourceLabs\LaravelExpressions\Database\Query\Expression\ExpressionWithBindings](src/Database/Expression/ExpressionWithBindings.php).
 The first parameter is the raw sql expression using `?` placeholders for the bindings.
 The second parameter is an array of binding values.

 ```php